 Diagnosing autism in children younger than 3 years of age can be challenging.
 However, in some cases, parents and specialists can recognize speech and language delays in children as young as 18 months of age.

 Some telltale signs like repetitive activities, echolalia, resistance to changes in routines, and the inability to interact socially with others belonging to the same age group may confirm autism diagnosis in younger children.

 Parents of children with autism can begin speech therapy for autism at home as soon as they receive a formal diagnosis from a speech-language pathologist, psychologist, or pediatrician.

 Although it’s a life-long condition, some individuals show the ability to improve and acquire social communication skills as they grow older.

 Can Your Child “Grow Out” of Autism?

 The likely answer is “no”.
 However, there is a possibility of improvement through the correct therapy and exercises.
 It is impossible to predict which children will “grow out” of ASD.
 Nonetheless, early diagnosis and intervention increase a child’s chances of becoming a healthy, functional, and independent adult.

 Children on the autism spectrum face varying degrees of difficulty in communicating.
-These eight exercises can strengthen your child's logical and analytical thinking, problem-solving attitude, and social communication skills.
+Speech therapy can help!
+Above-mentioned 15 speech therapy exercises & strategies for children on the spectrum can strengthen your child's logical and analytical thinking, problem-solving attitude, and social communication skills.

-Your child may be entirely non-verbal or shows severe aversion towards ordinary sounds, lighting, and textures.
+Your child may be entirely non-verbal or shows severe aversion toward ordinary sounds, lighting, and textures.
 In such cases, it may be necessary to consult with a behavioral therapist and special educator immediately.